-Fill i in the blanks: (i) Sometimes the insurer considers a particular risk too much for his capacity and management of the risk with some other insurer. (ii) Bonus paid at the end along with the policy amount to the policy holders is called (iii) In the case of ainsurance business claim will arise either on death or maturity opolicy. (iv) In relation to an Electricity Company the amount of Security Deposit = Load × Load Factor of the category in which the consumer falls × × Current tariff. (v) advance means where a bank grants advance to its customers against an tangible security. (vi) Losses of theft are covered by Burglary insurance. (vii) The Fund is available to meet the aggregate liability on all policie outstanding. (viii) Revenue Account of life Insurance Business is relevant with Form (ix) In case of Insurance Company the date of discharge of claim is mentioned in the register of (x) Rebate on Bills Discounted = Amount of Bill × Rate of Discount ×
+- (i) Sometimes the insurer considers a particular risk too much for his capacity and may a part of the risk with some other insurer. - (ii) Bonus paid at the end along with the policy amount to the policy holders is called - (iii) In the case of a insurance business claim will arise either on death or maturity of policy. - (iv) In relation to an Electricity Company the amount of Security Deposit = Load × Load Factor of the category in which the consumer falls × × Current tariff. - (v) advance means where a bank grants advance to its customers against any tangible security. - (vi) Losses of theft are covered by Burglary insurance. - (vii) The Fund is available to meet the aggregate liability on all policies outstanding.

+- (viii) Revenue Account of life Insurance Business is relevant with Form - (ix) In case of Insurance Company the date of discharge of claim is mentioned in the register of - (x) Rebate on Bills Discounted = Amount of Bill × Rate of Discount ×

 - (i) Re-insurance;

 - (ii) Reversionary Bonus;

 - (iii) Life;

 - (iv) (Billing cycle + 45 days);

 - (v) Secured;

 - (vi) Burglary;

 - (vii) Life Assurance;

 - (viii) A RA;

 - (ix) Claims;

-- (x) Unexpired Period
+- (x) $\frac{\text{Unexpired Period}}{12}$